 - 12-inch cast iron skillet (or other heavy-duty skillet)

 - small bowl

 - Prep plum preserves: If using commercial or previously made preserves, skip this step.
-If making your own Quick Plum Preserves (see recipe, below), prepare at least 1- day before roasting the duck.
+If making your own Quick Plum Preserves (see recipe, below), prepare the day before roasting the duck.

 - Brine duck breast(s): Trim any excess skin and fat from the breast(s), and brine them in refrigerator, 6 – 10 hours or overnight.
 Refer to brine-ingredients and brine-time charts in my Brining Poultry article.
 NOTE: The Outdoor Hub article about brining a duck (6) suggests 1 Tbsp Kosher salt per 2 -2 ½ cups of water, which is about half the amount listed in my chart.
 That article also recommends less brine time (2 – 2½ hours) than my chart (6 or more hours).
 Brining a duck replaces its blood with brine, so when brined enough, the duck-meat should be lighter in color (less red).

 - Next day: Position a rack in the center of the oven and pre-heat the oven to 425°F.

 - Score the remaining skin and fat underneath in a 1-inch diamond pattern, taking care not to cut the flesh.
 Season generously with pepper (and Unrefined sea salt or Kosher salt if you didn’t brine the breast(s))..

 - Roast duck breast(s): Heat a 12-inch cast iron skillet (or other heavy-duty skillet) over medium-high heat.
 Put the duck in the skillet, skin side down, reduce heat to medium low, and render the fat until only a thin, crisp layer of skin remains, about 8 minutes.